yahayuta/draponquest/README.md

 - ✅ **Complete audio integration**: All generated sound files (`victory_music.wav`, `game_over.wav`, `title.wav`) are now properly loaded and played at the correct game events
 - ✅ **Minimap System**: Dynamic minimap, featuring global/local switching and automatic hiding in battles and caves.
 - ✅ **Stylish Title Screen**: The game title is now presented in a classic, NES-style bordered window for a more polished and retro look.
+- ✅ **Improved Input Handling**: Enhanced responsiveness and control across all menus (Command, Shop, Inventory) with consistent `ENTER`/`SPACE` for selection and `ESC` for exiting/backing.
+- ✅ **Consistent NPC Interaction**: NPCs now require the player to be directly facing them to interact, aligning interaction logic with treasure chests.
+- ✅ **Accessible Town Shop**: A doorway has been added to the town shop, allowing players to enter and interact with the merchant.
+- ✅ **Basic Inventory Item Usage**: Players can now "use" items from their inventory, with initial functionality displaying a message upon use.

 ## 🎨 Graphics and Assets